argonne-lcf/ai-testbed-userdocs/docs/cerebras/Steps-to-run-a-model-or-program.md

 It is used by the csrun_cpu and csrun_wse scripts, and can also be used directly with singularity.<br>
 --->

-#### Weight Streaming mode:
-The cs2-02 system is in weight streaming mode.
-(See the [Weight Streaming Quickstart](https://docs.cerebras.net/en/latest/getting-started/weight-streaming-quickstart.html).)
-Weight streaming mode uses the host memory of one or more dedicated worker nodes to store model weights, and supports larger models than does pipelined mode.
-This mode is new, and the support is limited; only a limited number of mode model layers are supported.
-The cs2-01 system is in pipelined mode.
-This mode has more mature software support than does weight streaming mode.

 #### Slurm:

 Slurm is installed and running on all the CPU nodes.
 The coordination between a Cerebras system and the nodes in a Cerebras cluster is performed by Slurm.
 See section